tjira/acorn/README.md

 ## Compilation

 The software requires the [libint](https://github.com/evaleev/libint) and [fftw](https://www.fftw.org) libraries.
-Before the compilation process, make sure you have [eigen](https://gitlab.com/libeigen/eigen) and [boost](https://github.com/boostorg/boost) installed.
+Before compiling these libraries and proceeding with the following steps, make sure you have [eigen](https://gitlab.com/libeigen/eigen) and [boost](https://github.com/boostorg/boost) library installed.
 On debian-based distributions, you can do it with the following command.

 ```bash
 sudo apt install libboost-dev libeigen3-dev